Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 CONCLUSION

-After the war, most of the descendants of Jean Baptiste Semer le jeune do not seem to have moved very far.
+After the war, most of the descendants of Jean Baptiste Semer le jeune did not move very far from the family's home base.
 They can be found today in northern St. Martin Parish, especially at Breaux Bridge, Cecilia, and Henderson, near where their Acadian ancestor settled.

 By the early 1800s, the family's name had evolved from Semer to Semere, which is how it is usually spelled today.
-The family's name also is spelled Cemair, Cemaire, Cemar, Chemer, Seimair, Seimaire, Seimer, Seimere, Seinere, Semair, Semaire, Semar, Semé, Seymaire, Seymer, Sumaire.
+The family's name also is spelled Cemair, Cemaire, Cemar, Chemer, Lemere, Seimair, Seimaire, Seimer, Seimere, Seinere, Semair, Semaire, Semar, Semé, Semeur, Seymaire, Seymer, Sumaire.
 This family should not be confused with that of Louis Simar of La Pointe Noire in the Opelousas District, who were French Canadians, not Acadians.
+[For the Acadian family's Louisiana "begats," see Book Ten]

 Settlement Abbreviations